Institutional Review Board (IRB)

 The mission of the Portland Area Indian Health Service Institutional Review Board is to protect American Indian and Alaska Native (AI/AN) population and tribes involved in research programs, by reviewing all research activities that use IHS facilities, data, staff resources, or funding.

-1. Portland Area IHS IRB reviews research proposals to assess the risks and benefits for the Portland Area American Indian and Alaska Native (AI/AN) population and tribes who have voluntarily agreed to participate in research projects.
+1. Portland Area IHS IRB reviews research proposals to assess the individual and community-level risks and benefits for the Portland Area American Indian and Alaska Native (AI/AN) population and tribes who have voluntarily agreed to participate in research projects.